pypa/cibuildwheel/README.md

 Python wheels are great.
 Building them across **Mac, Linux, Windows**, on **multiple versions of Python**, is not.

-`cibuildwheel` is here to help. `cibuildwheel` runs on your CI server - currently it supports Travis CI, Appveyor, and Circle CI - and it builds and tests your wheels across all of your platforms.
+`cibuildwheel` is here to help. `cibuildwheel` runs on your CI server - currently it supports Travis CI, Appveyor, and CircleCI - and it builds and tests your wheels across all of your platforms.

 **`cibuildwheel` is in beta**.
 It's brand new - I'd love for you to try it and help make it better!